aoterodelaroza/acpdb/README.md

 - `%qexyz%`: a combination of the `ATOMIC_SPECIES` and `ATOMIC_COORDINATES` blocks in QE format.

+- `%acpgau%`, `%acpgau:xx%`: the ACP block in Gaussian format.
+If `%acpgau%` is used, print the whole ACP.
+Otherwise, print the ACP corresponding to atom with symbol `xx` only.
+Requires using the `ACP` keyword in write for a correct expansion.

 Some template examples can be found in the `templates/` directory.